elixir-europe/software-management-plans/index.md

 ## How to contribute

 Everyone is welcome to contribute to the discussion.
 You can participate in the following ways:
-Open an issue in the GitHub repo, following the rules and guidelines listed.

-In order to contribute to a GitHub issue, we expect all contributors to make use of the provided tags, and ensure (as much as feasible) that there are no other conflicting discussions.

-Each tag corresponds to a different question.
+- We use GitHub to submit and keep track of questions, requests, and suggestions regarding the ELIXIR SMP.
+If you are unfamiliar with GitHub issues, [here is an excellent guide](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart).
+When opening an issue in the GitHub repository, please follow these steps:

+  1. Check that your point or request is not being addressed in a previous open issue.
+  2. Open a new issue explaining your point or request.
+  3. Use the appropriate label in your issue.
+We provide a set of labels that designate the different questions in the ELIXIR SMP.
+Label your issue with the related question.
+Add as many labels as needed if your issue relates to multiple questions.
+If your issue does not relate specifically to any question, do not add any label.
+Note that GitHub issues can be labeled either at the moment of its creation or at any moment afterward.
+  4. Your issue will be reviewed during the upcoming maintainers’ quarterly meetings, depending on its priority (see “Editorial Process” section).

+	If your point has already been covered in an issue, we encourage you to participate in the discussion by adding your view in a comment on the issue.
+During the prioritization process, those issues with active discussions will be tackled first during the editorial process.

+- If you want to participate in the editorial process:
+    - Join the dedicated mailing list of the SMP group
+    - RO Crate community -> open an issue with a specific message that they want to join the community
+    - Shared calendar with the invites?

 Follow the CoC (copy contributions guidelines from somewhere)

-Join the dedicated mailing list of the SMP group

-RO Crate community -> open an issue with a specific message that they want to join the community

-Shared calendar with the invites?

 # About